 The Boulder Field

-The Wilderness Loop becomes a real hiking trail at this stage as it enters a beautiful Eisenhower Mountain valley.
-You’ll see another scary looking sign which talks about a ‘boulder field’, but it’s not nearly as bad as they make it sound.
+At this point, the Wilderness Loop starts to feel more like a true hiking trail at this stage as it enters a beautiful Eisenhower Mountain valley.
+You’ll see another intimidating sign warning hikers about the boulder field, but we didn’t find it nearly as challenging as it sounded.
 In reality, it’s more like a ‘small rock field‘…

 Sure, there are boulders on either side of the hiking trail, but the biggest rocks you’ll encounter on the path can be stepped on (or over) without any climbing or scrambling required.
 In fact, we discovered that these rocks are perfect for playing an epic game of Hot Lava with your kids!

-We had talked to some hikers on this Eisenhower Mountain trail prior to entering the Boulder Field.
-They had turned back due to the scary boulder field sign and they were encouraging us to turn back as well.
+Before entering the boulder field, we talked to hikers who had turned back because of the warning sign.
+They encouraged us to turn back too.
 We’re so glad we went to see for ourselves as it was so much fun!
 Not scary at all!

-Check out our pictures of the Boulder Field – it doesn’t get much worse than that.
+Check out our pictures of the Boulder Field, the rocks don’t get much worse than that.

 Middle Slopes of Eisenhower Mountain